External association: Document No. 2

 De Valera, a former mathematics teacher, used Venn diagrams and other graphs to illustrate the relationships he envisaged between Ireland and the Commonwealth.

+Michael Collins, one of the Treaty signatories, claimed that this document was not the work of de Valera and that identifying its (non-Irish) author was not difficult: "Dominionism tinges every line.
+No Irishman who understands the tradition and the history of Ireland would think or write of his country's aspirations in the terms used in this document".

 Commentators have suggested the putative virtues of his proposal were too subtle and abstract to appeal to either supporters of the Treaty or republicans opposed to it.
 A journalist reporting on the Dáil debate said of de Valera's presentation, "One felt, however, we were entering the region of pure casuistry, nebulous, unpalpable and unreal."

 Rejection of association

 The Dáil voted to accept the original Treaty, and de Valera resigned as President of Dáil Éireann.
 In the Irish Civil War, he was nominal leader of the anti-Treaty side, although the military force was led by republicans who regarded external association as an unacceptable compromise.
 Cardinal Michael Logue, Ireland's Catholic primate, condemned the anti-Treaty side: